LassoSoft/LassoGuide/lasso_guide_source/operations/curl.rst

    Used with `curl->set`.
 This option expects a string value specifying the address to use for the FTP PORT instruction.
-The string may be an IP address, a host name, a network interface name (under Unix) or just a '-' symbol to let the library use your system's default IP address.
+The string may be an IP address, a host name, a network interface name (under Unix) or just adash character (``-``) to let the library use your system's default IP address.
 The address can then be followed by a colon and a port number or port range separated by a dash.

 .. method:: CURLOPT_QUOTE()